Greenhill Fall Classic

-29.6 - 30: You did everything I could have ever wanted and more; thank you for ending my unending cycle of terrible debates.
+29.6 - 30: You did everything I could have ever wanted and more; thank you for ceasing my unending cycle of terrible debates.

-29 - 29.5: You'll be in deep elims, there were few techincal mistakes made and I think you'll beat most of the debaters in the pool based on your performance.
+29 - 29.5: You'll be in deep elims, there were few technical mistakes made and I think you'll beat most of the debaters in the pool based on your performance.

 28-29: I think you'll probably break.
 You did very well as a whole, there were a couple moments of brilliance, but not brilliant throughout.